 - Witness statements from family or other witnesses, if any, who were with you when you met with your financial advisor.

-Contact Wolper Law Firm today to learn how we can assist you with your investment losses due to fraud.
+Contact Wolper Law Firm, P.A. today to learn how we can assist you with your investment losses due to fraud.
 Call us at 855.294.1672 to arrange a free consultation with an investor fraud attorney.